Bodmin Hospital nurse Gideon Bryant guilty of misconduct

 However, claims a sexual relationship - formed after she was discharged - was inappropriate were not proved.

-The NMC will decide in January if Mr Bryant should be struck off.'Became fixated'
+The NMC will decide in January if Mr Bryant should be struck off.

 The "vulnerable" teenager - known as Client A - was admitted to the hospital's psychiatric unit after being sectioned under the Mental Health Act.